A-11: ARTICULATION AGREEMENTS (DOMESTIC AND INTERNATIONAL PARTNERS)

 • Course Equivalency

-see (AAPP A-2: Advanced Standing for academic review procedures)
+see (AAPPM A-2: Transfer Student and Transfer Course Processes for academic review procedures)

-It is during the consultation process that the office of the dean/chancellor of a proposing college (including University College) has responsibility for securing evidence, normally through consultation, of course equivalence for courses that are program requirements, prerequisites to those requirements, and other courses required by Penn State, such as General Education requirements in writing and speaking and in quantification.
+It is during the consultation process that the office of the dean/chancellor of a proposing college (including University College) has responsibility for securing evidence, normally through consultation, of course equivalence for courses that are program requirements, prerequisites to those requirements, and other courses required by Penn State, such as General Education requirements.

 The determination of course equivalence or course substitutions must be conducted by faculty in the discipline.
 For example, a math equivalency or substitution must be recommended by math faculty, chemistry equivalency by chemistry faculty, etc. The Undergraduate Admissions Office will maintain a record of course equivalency between institutions and Penn State to enable continuity.
 Once a specific course from a specific institution has been found equivalent, the admissions office will assume that equivalency for future articulations and equivalency determination will be binding across Penn State colleges.